Abedalkareem/AMTabView/README.md

  <img src="https://raw.githubusercontent.com/Abedalkareem/AMTabView/master/screenshot.gif"  >
 </p>

+## Android

+It's also available on android you can find it [here](https://github.com/Abedalkareem/AMTabView-Android).

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.